FAQs

 Milberg London LLP is a leading consumer advocacy law firm.
 It is highly experienced in handling complex collective action claims.

-Milberg has worked on some of the biggest consumer cases to be heard before UK courts, including an up to £5 billion consumer claim against Sony Playstation which alleges the popular gaming platform has forced up prices for around 8.9 million UK consumers.
+Milberg has worked on some of the biggest consumer cases to be heard before UK courts, including a consumer claim against Sony Playstation which alleges the popular gaming platform has forced up prices for UK consumers.

 Funding the claim